-Due to our relationship histories and the negative interaction cycles we get into with our partners, many of us have difficulties with trust and in expressing emotions to those who mean the most to us.
-As a result of this we develop habit-forming ways of reacting to our partners which ends up causing much pain, injury and despair.
-The main aim of couples counselling with me is to work on these patterns and work on changing these negative interaction cycles in a neutral, containing, non-judgmental and confidential environment.
+Due to our relationship histories and the negative patterns we get into with our partners, many of us have difficulties with trust and in expressing emotions to those who mean the most to us.
+As a result of this we develop habit-forming ways of reacting to our partners.

-In a relatively short time, couples usually begin to recognise and eventually express their needs for love, support, protection and comfort that are often hidden or disguised by angry exchanges of words, sulking, etc. Partners begin to “listen with the heart” which means listening not for the meaning of a partner’s words in the literal sense, but listening for the feelings that lie beneath.
+Before long, couples usually begin to recognise and eventually express their underlying needs for love, support, protection and comfort that are often hidden or disguised by angry exchanges of words, resentment, sulking, stonewalling, etc. Partners can then begin to listen with their heart.
+This doesn’t mean listening for the meaning of a partner’s words in the literal sense; it means, listening for the feelings that lie beneath the words.
 In return, the other partner is better able to respond from their heart in kind.